Assisted Living

 Veterans’ Benefits

 Benefits for veterans 65 and over and their spouses (survivor’s pension) are available to seniors who were active during applicable war times.
-Veterans’ benefits usually refer to veteran pension plan payments; however, once assisted living or advanced care is required, VA Aid & Attendance is available to eligible seniors in addition to veterans’ pensions, based on daily living care needs.
+Veterans’ benefits usually refer to veteran pension plan payments; however, once assisted living or advanced care is required, VA Aid & Attendance is available to eligible seniors and veterans’ pensions based on daily living care needs.

 Additional need-based assistance programs and resources are available for need-based veterans.
 All veterans’ benefits have eligibility requirements and must be applied for at the national center (VA GOV).